apache/incubator-kie-kogito-examples/kogito-usertasks-custom-lifecycle-quarkus/README.md

 }
 ```

-You should see a similar message after performing the second line approval
+You should see a similar message after performing the second line approval after the curl command

 <p align="center"><img src="docs/images/secondLineApprovalCurl.png"></p>